CMSgov/bcda-ssas-app/README.md

 Values below are either indicated by Required, SSAS, BCDA, or a combination.

-- Required values must be present in the docker compose.\*.yml files.
+- Required values must be present in the docker-compose.\*.yml files.
 - Some values are primarily for the use of the BCDA API, and are only used by SSAS for testing purposes.
 - Some values are only used by the BCDA API; they are listed for reference.